andrew/ultimate-awesome/README.md

 - [awesome-security-feed](https://github.com/mrtouch93/awesome-security-feed) - A semi-curated list of Security Feeds.
 - [awesome-GLAM-semweb](https://github.com/ncarboni/awesome-GLAM-semweb) - A curated list of various semantic web and linked data resources for heritage, humanities and art history practitioners.
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.
+- [awesome-suricata](https://github.com/satta/awesome-suricata) - A curated list of awesome things related to Suricata.
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
 - [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [awesome-indie-maker](https://github.com/ljinkai/awesome-indie-maker) - A curated list of awesome things related to Indie Maker.